Manado Tua

 Manado Tua is a volcanic island in the Celebes Sea off the northeast coast of Sulawesi.
-The island is located on Bunaken National Park.
+The island is located in Bunaken National Park.
+It was once the capital of the Manado Kingdom, a 16th-century Christian kingdom with Portuguese and Spanish influences.

-The name Manado comes from manadou or wanazou meaning "on the far coast" or "in the distance," which derived from Minahasan languages.
+The name Manado comes from manadou or wanazou meaning 'on the far coast' or 'in the distance', which is derived from Minahasan languages.
 When the settlement on the island was relocated to Sulawesi, the name Manado was brought with it, and the island became referred to as Manado Tua ("Old Manado").